praveek/aepsdk-ui-ios/Documentation/Sources/templates/basic.md

     "aps": {
         "alert": {
             "title": "New shoes in stock!",
-            "body": "Come check out the sweet new kicks we just got in stock.", "subtitle": "Shoes that will knock your socks off!"
+            "subtitle": "Shoes that will knock your socks off!", "body": "Come check out the sweet new kicks we just got in stock."
         },
         "category": "AEPNotification",
         "mutable-content": 1,